AnujJha88/Faucet/README.md

-# 🚰 Ethereum Faucet dApp
+# 🚰 MyToken Faucet dApp

-A decentralized faucet application that allows users to request test tokens on a blockchain network.
+A decentralized faucet application that allows users to request customm made ERC20 test tokens on a blockchain network.
 The faucet is secured with rate limiting and includes an admin interface for vault management.

 ## 🌟 Features